 2WD is fine to get there, but beyond Montezuma are numerous 4WD roads accessing additional ghost towns.
 Saints John is a former company town located 2 miles past Montezuma.
 This odd mining town had a library rather than a saloon.
 The Wild Irishman is further above Saints John.

-Nearby Town: Keystone
+Nearby Town: Keystone, CO

 Season: Year Round